JohannesEbke/aws_close_account/README.rst

 Usage
 -----
-The Browser window waits for you to input any captchas and possibly MFA Keys (not tested yet)
+The Browser window waits for you to input any captchas and MFA Keys.

 Quick Start::